7 Hacks for Rebooting a Friendship After a Major Falling Out

 At the end of that first meeting, you should decide if forming a new friendship will be worth it or not.
 It will only cause more hurt if one person is willing to give the friendship another try while the other isn’t completely on board.

 If you decide to give your friendship another go, be patient.
 You can’t expect to be BFFs again right away.
-As Nicole Zangara, author of Surviving Female Friendships: The Good, The Bad, and The Ugly, explained to HelloGiggles, “It will take time.
+As Nicole Zangara, author of Surviving Female Friendships: The Good, The Bad, and The Ugly, explains.
+“It will take time.
 Take it slow and let the friendship naturally deepen without any expectations or pressure.”

 Good friendships are pretty hard to find.
 People do change, so some friendships may not be salvageable.
 That’s okay.
 Maybe that person really wasn’t meant to be in your life long-term.
 But if you’re able to work out your differences and leave the past behind, you may be on your way to being best friends again.